rendner/py-plugin-dataframe-viewer/README.md

 breakpoint()
 ```
-Right click on styler in the `Debugger` tab to open the context menu.
+Right-click on styler in the `Debugger` tab to open the context menu.
 Select `View as Styled DataFrame` and scroll to the place where you can see the rows `597` and `605`:

 ![wrong max value](./docs/images/example_chunked_wrong_max_value.png)